planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-Once logged in, the editing tools will be enabled.
+Once you're logged in, the style editor, among other tools, will be enabled.

 Select the countries layer by single clicking on it in the layer list.
-Then click on the palette icon right above the layer list to Edit Styles.
+Then click on the Change Styles (palette) icon right above the layer list to Edit Styles.

 Note: If the icon is disabled, make sure that you have logged in successfully and that you have selected the correct layer.

 Click on the first rule and then click Edit.

+Note: You can also invoke the Style Editor on a given layer throught the right-click (context) menu.

 --------------------------------------------------